raneem-hassan/NIRYO-Inverse-Kinematics-MATLAB/README.md

 # Robot Kinematics MATLAB Code

-This repository contains MATLAB code to perform both Direct Kinematics (DKM) and Inverse Kinematics (IKM) calculations for a 6-DOF robotic manipulator modeled after the Niryo robot arm, using Denavit-Hartenberg parameters and symbolic computation.
+This repository contains MATLAB implementations of **Forward and Inverse Kinematics** for a **6-DOF Nairyo robotic arm** using the Denavit-Hartenberg convention and Euler angles.
+The code has been **developed, implemented, and tested on the physical Nairyo robotic arm** in the university laboratory, allowing practical verification of kinematic models and real-time joint angle computations.

 ---